Phylogenetic latent space models for network data: Phylogenetic Latent Space Models

-Although Theorem~\ref{thm:consist} provides strong theoretical support to the proposed \textsc{phylnet} construction, the consistency result stated is asymptotic in nature.
-In practice, $M$ is finite and, hence, it~is~of~interest to assess whether the theoretical consistency translates into empirical evidence of effective concentration for the posterior of $\Upsilon$ around a true tree $\Upsilon_0$.
+Although Theorem~\ref{thm:consist} provides strong theoretical support to the proposed construction, the consistency result stated is asymptotic in nature.
+In practice, $M$ is finite and, hence, it~is~of~interest to assess whether theoretical consistency translates into empirical evidence of effective concentration for the posterior of $\Upsilon$ around a true tree $\Upsilon_0$.
 To answer this question, we simulate networks from model \eqref{eq:lik}--\eqref{eq:bbm_mu_sig_multi} for different settings~of $M =1, 5, 10, 15, 40, 80$~and~$V =20,40,80$, letting $K=3$ and {\em true} underlying tree architecture $\Upsilon_0$ drawn from prior \eqref{eq:priortree_multi}.
-Conditioned on these networks, we sample multiple trees from the corresponding posterior distribution, as detailed in Section~\ref{sec_phy_31}, and then leverage such samples to monitor the concentration of the posterior around $\Upsilon_0$ as $M$ grows, for different settings of $V$, via the radius of the $90\%$ credible sets centered at $\Upsilon_0$; see Figure~\ref{fig:consistency}.
-These~credible~sets contain the $90\%$ sampled trees closest to $\Upsilon_0$ according to the three important~notions of normalized tree distance (i.e., the Clustering Information Distance \citep{smith2020information}, the Jaccardi--Robinson--Foulds \citep{bocker2013generalized} and the Phylogenetic Information Distance \citep{smith2020information}, as implemented in the \texttt{R} package~\texttt{TreeDist} \citep{TreeDist}), whereas the radius coincides with the maximum of the distances between $\Upsilon_0$ and the trees in the $90\%$ credible set.
-As illustrated within Figure~\ref{fig:consistency}, the radius progressively shrinks as $M$ grows, for any $V$, meaning that the posterior increasingly concentrates around $\Upsilon_0$, thereby providing empirical support in finite-$M$ settings to Theorem~\ref{thm:consist}.
-Notice that the larger radius at $M=1$ is due to the fact that, in this setting, the model has only $M\cdot K=3$ latent features for each node to learn a complex tree structure.
+Conditioned~on~these~networks, we sample multiple trees from the corresponding posterior distribution, as detailed~in~Section~\ref{sec_phy_31}, and then leverage these samples to monitor the concentration of the posterior around $\Upsilon_0$ as $M$ grows, for different settings of $V$, via the radius of the $90\%$ credible sets centered at $\Upsilon_0$;~see Figure~\ref{fig:consistency}.
+These~credible~sets contain the $90\%$ sampled trees closest to $\Upsilon_0$ according~to~three~standard notions of normalized tree distance (i.e., the Clustering Information Distance \citep{smith2020information}, the Jaccardi--Robinson--Foulds \citep{bocker2013generalized} and the Phylogenetic Information Distance \citep{smith2020information}, as implemented in the \texttt{R} package~\texttt{TreeDist} \citep{TreeDist}), whereas the radius coincides with the maximum of the distances between $\Upsilon_0$ and the trees within~the~$90\%$ credible set.
+As illustrated in Figure~\ref{fig:consistency}, the radius progressively shrinks as $M$ grows, for any~$V$, meaning that the posterior increasingly concentrates around $\Upsilon_0$, thus providing empirical support~in~finite-$M$ settings to Theorem~\ref{thm:consist}.
+Note that the larger radius at $M=1$ is due to the fact~that,~in this setting, the model has only $M\times K=3$ latent features for each node to learn a complex tree~structure.
 This translates into higher posterior uncertainty.
-This result does not mean that reasonable point estimates of the tree cannot be obtained when $M=1$, but rather clarifies that the proposed \textsc{phylnet} construction is able to properly quantify posterior uncertainty.
+Such a result does not mean that reasonable~point estimates of the tree cannot be obtained when $M=1$.
+Rather, it clarifies that the \textsc{phylnet} construction properly quantifies posterior uncertainty.